Rydberg Atoms in a Ladder Geometry: Quench Dynamics and Floquet Engineering: Effects of environment

 \section{Effects of environment}

-The relevant experimental platforms, which host such model Hamiltonians, i.e., Rydberg atom quantum simulator platforms, have inevitable interactions with the environmental degrees of freedom \cite{Weimer2010,Daley_2014}.
-In a real system, the Rydberg excited states have a finite lifetime and it might be possible that the Rydberg excited state of an atom undergoes spontaneous emissions, which projects it onto the Rydberg ground-state of that atom from time to time.
-For a single atom in such a platform, an incoherent dynamics may appear as a result of fluctuations in the Rabi frequency and the detunings from one shot to another in a real experiment.
-These environmental effects at a single atom level can accumulate in an interacting many-body setup and give rise to interesting dynamics that cannot be explained by considering only unitary evolution governed by a Hamiltonian.
-Thus, it would be important to check the robustness of the emergent conservation laws and of the quantum many-body scars when such environmental loss channels are present.
-There are also other effects that could appear due to lattice imperfections and can be handled by considering a quenched disorder in the couplings of the Hamiltonian while still considering the system as being isolated and evolving unitarily.
+Rydberg atom quantum simulators which host Hamiltonians akin to \eqref{main:eq:hamiltonian_ladder}, have inevitable interactions with the environmental degrees of freedom \cite{Weimer2010,Daley_2014,Tamura_PhysRevA.101.043421}.
+The Rydberg excited states have a finite lifetime and may undergo spontaneous emission, projecting the system onto the ground-state of that atom stochastically during the real-time evolution stage \cite{Bernien2017}.
+For a single atom in such a platform, incoherent processes may also appear as a result of fluctuations in the laser intensities, leading to fluctuations in Rabi frequency and detuning parameters from one shot to another in a real experiment.
+These environmental effects at a single atom level can accumulate in an interacting many-body setup and give rise to evolution of the system which cannot be effectively captured by a pure Hamiltonian evolution.
+It is thus important to investigate the robustness of QMBS and existence of quasi-conserved charges in presence of such environmental loss channels.
+Effects of imperfections in detuning/Rabi frequency profile which may arise, can be taken into account by a modified disordered version of the Hamiltonian \eqref{main:eq:hamiltonian_ladder}.
+However, in this section we only focus on imperfections which lead to non-unitary time evolution.